microsoft/vcpkg-docs/vcpkg/concepts/build-system-integration.md

 ## Manual integration

-vcpkg makes it easy to integrate with build systems by providing a standardized and well-documented [installation layout](../reference/installation-tree-layout.md).
+vcpkg makes it easy to integrate with other build systems by providing a standardized documented [installation layout](../reference/installation-tree-layout.md).

 Read more about how to integrate vcpkg with your build system using [manual